linusmossberg/monte-carlo-ray-tracer/README.md

 The **reflectance** and **specular_reflectance** fields specifies the amount of radiance that should be diffusely and specularly reflected for each RGB channel.
 This is a simplification since radiance and reflectances are spectral properties that varies with wavelength and not by the resulting tristimulus values of the virtual camera, but this is computationally cheaper and simpler.
 The reflectance properties are linear and are defined in the range [0,1].
 Color pickers usually display gamma corrected color values, which means that these has to be linearized before using them here to achieve the same color.

-The **emittance** field defines the emittance of each RGB channel in flux.
-This means that surfaces of different sizes will emit the same amount of total radiance if they are assigned the same emissive material.
+The **emittance** field defines the radiant flux of each RGB channel in watts.
+This means that surfaces with different surface areas will emit the same amount of radiant energy if they are assigned the same emissive material.

 ### Vertices Object